This webpage contains affiliate links. Please read our disclosure policy.

 - Take the dough from the fridge and on a floured work surface roll out the dough to 2-3 mm thickness then cut 6 even rounds.

 - Gently line the tart tins with the dough, using your fingers to press it into the tins.
 Prick with a fork and place in a fridge for about 15 minutes.

 - Bake the pastries in the oven for about 11-12 minutes.
 Leave the pastry crust for 5-6 minutes in the tins and then remove them to a wire cooling rack.

 - FOR THE FILLING, first chop the chocolate into smaller pieces using a kitchen knife.

-- Heat the whipping cream in a saucepan over a medium heat for about 2-3 minutes or until it starts to simmer.
+- Heat the whipping cream in a small saucepan over a medium heat for about 2-3 minutes or until it starts to simmer.
 Pour it over the chocolate, leave for 2-3 minutes, then stir until it has completely melted.
 Add butter and stir again until you get a smooth texture.
 Set aside to cool for 10 minutes.